FLOOR TILE BUYING GUIDE

 Floor Tile Finishes

 We’re almost “finished” (get it?) with your choices for tile flooring.
-All you need to do is decide if you want a glaze, a polish, or a more natural unglazed look.
+All you need to do is decide if you want a glazed, polished, or more natural unglazed look.

 The glaze is like the finishing touch to your tile.
 It works like a bodyguard to protect your tile from moisture and stains.
 Most ceramic tiles are glazed, but people sometimes prefer the natural, earthy look of unglazed tiles.
 Additionally, the glaze can cause these tiles to be more slippery when wet so we recommend using a textured tile if you plan to use a glazed tile in a bathroom or water-prone area.